History of the Pittsburgh Pirates: 1970–1973

 The sports world was stunned and saddened when Clemente died in a plane crash on December 31, 1972, while accompanying a shipment of relief supplies to the victims of an earthquake in Nicaragua.
 Tom Walker, then-Montreal Expos pitcher and future father of Pirates second baseman Neil Walker, offered to join Clemente that day but Clemente insisted that he stay home.
 Thus, Roberto Clemente had an influence on the 2013 playoff run.
 He had reached a milestone by rapping his 3,000th career hit, a stand-up double off Jon Matlack of the New York Mets on September 30, 1972, in what would prove to be his last regular-season at-bat.
 The Baseball Hall of Fame waived its usual waiting requirement and inducted Clemente immediately.
 Pittsburgh would erect a statue and name a bridge and park near the stadium after him, as well as a street in the Oakland neighborhood near the former site of Forbes Field.

 In 1973, Blass suffered a mysterious decline in his pitching abilities, posting a 9.85 ERA.
 To this day, pitchers who suddenly lose the ability to throw strikes are said to have "Steve Blass disease".
-Blass retired soon after; he has since, for almost two decades, been one of the Pirates' radio and TV announcers.
+Blass retired from baseball after the 1974 season.
+He later joined the Pirates' television and radio broadcast team in 1983 as a part-time color commentator, earning a full-time post in 1986.
+Before the 2005 season, he announced that he would announce only home games from then on to spend more time with his family.
+Blass retired from broadcasting in 2019 after 60 years with the organization as a player and broadcaster.